tiby312/dinotree_report/design2.md

+## TODO
+key point is that the rebalancing and query make heavy use of the aabb, the other fields are used far less.
+So there is an advantage to removing a layer of indirection, but only for the aabbs.
+For the actual objects, it is better to store them as references.
+They could be arbitrarily large for one thing.

+(Rect<isize>,&mut T)
+(Rect<isize>,T),
+&mut (Rect<isize>,T)

+No point giving the user flexibility in choosing.

+From benching direct aabb, and indirect bot is almost always the fastest.
+There are a few corner cases where if T is very small, and the bots are very dense, that it is slightly faster, but it is marginal.
+So don't make it general to the user.
+For this type of use, force the user with thie memory layout. broadphone means that there is a lot of aabb checking, and most of it is false positives.
+Sometimes bots actually touch, in which case we can afford a level of indirection since it happens relatively rarely.

 ## For the reader

 I've thought a lot about the best way to describe the design of this data structure, and really, the design I ended up with is the result of making a decision at important crossroads.
 So what better way to talk about the design than to talk about all the crossroads and the path I decided to go down.
 So in this writeup I will go over all the major design problems that I encountered, and I will explain the decision that was made.